9 Free Research Proposal Templates (with Examples)

 Things to Keep in Mind

 To be able to draft a quality research proposal, there are a number of things you have to bear in mind.
-In this segment, we delineate and explain to them for you to note:

 Though this is an academic paper, the funder or financier may never have a background in matters of academics.
 You hence want to avoid technical languages that are likely to confuse the reader.
 Such an approach will also help the reader to interpret the proposal and make meaning easily.

-Highlight the Potential Benefits
+Highlight the potential benefits

 One sure way of having your proposal receiving immediate acceptance is to highlight the potential benefits and explain.
 Let the reader know what he or the entire humanity stands to gain from that research if and when it eventually materializes.
 It would help if it impacted multiple disciplines at a time.

-Emphasize Practicality
+Emphasize practicality

 As part of the benefits that the proposal may bring about, it is also necessary that you emphasize the practicality of the research work.
 This simply means that you have to prove to the prospective financier the practical viability of the project.
 Many projects are turned down mainly because they fail on this.

-Incorporate lots of Facts
+Incorporate lots of facts

 Your proposal ought to incorporate lots of facts to stand a chance of getting understood well.
 The facts have to be plain and not forced, squeezed or justified unnecessarily.
 Break the data down in forms that are easily understood.
 In this way, the readers will also get enlightened and educated considerably.